 • Types of vans: Ram Promaster, VW Vanagon, VW Eurovan, VW Weekender

 Rocky Mountain Campervans offers eight unique conversions ranging from vintage manual and automatic transmission Volkswagens to luxurious, modern Promasters with hot water and indoor bathrooms.
-Some of the VWs have more primitive bathroom setups, but you can rent an optional outdoor solar shower from the company.
+Some of the VW campervan rentals have more primitive bathroom setups, but you can rent an optional outdoor solar shower from the company.

 Discover Campervans